• Skip to primary navigation

 • If you can’t find fresh dill at the grocery store, you can use dried dill instead.
 The general rule of thumb when substituting dried dill in place of fresh dill, is to use 1 teaspoon of dried dill for every tablespoon of fresh dill called for in the recipe.

-• My healthy tuna salad without mayo can be eaten as soon as it’s made.
+• My tuna without mayo salad can be eaten as soon as it’s made.
 If you’d like the flavors to meld and develop for a bit first, cover the salad and let it chill in the refrigerator for at least 30 minutes.

 an open-faced tuna salad sandwich made with chickpeas and greek yogurt on whole wheat bread.